sally-AH/blink_metrics_dashboard/README.md

 <a name="Frontend" ></a>
 #### Frontend Development:
-The Predict Pro app is built using Flutter app development framework.
-Flutter enables the development of cross-platform mobile applications with a single codebase, allowing it to run seamlessly on various devices, including mobile, desktop, and web.
+The Blink Matrics Dashboard is built using Laravel.
+Laravel is a robust PHP framework known for its elegant syntax and powerful features, making it ideal for building efficient applications.

 <a name="Backend" ></a>
 #### Backend Development:
 For the backend, Laravel is used.
-Laravel is a robust PHP framework known for its elegant syntax and powerful features, making it ideal for building efficient and secure server-side applications.

-#### Database Management:
-The application relies on MySQL for database management.
-MySQL is a widely used open-source relational database management system that ensures data is stored and retrieved efficiently.

 #### Widgets:
-Firebase Cloud Messaging (FCM) is used for sending push notifications to users.
-FCM is a cross-platform messaging solution that ensures reliable message delivery across different devices.
+ELFsight website is used to get widgets.

 <br><br>